 - 1. The 2016 COP follow-up analysis on Croatia notes that the Criminal Code criminalised the ML offence with regard to negligence, but not the situation where a person suspected that the property was proceeds.
 It concluded that authorities should consider introducing the element of suspicion in its legal framework. - 2.
 Amendments to the Criminal Code of Croatia, including to the criminal offence of money laundering (Article 265), were adopted on 14 December 2018 and entered into force on 3 January 2019.
 The new Article 265(5) provides for the offence of "negligence with respect to the circumstance that the pecuniary advantage is derived from criminal activity" [emphasis added], which is punishable by a maximum imprisonment of three years. - 3.
 The Croatian Criminal Code knows two types of negligence, through which a criminal offence may be committed: reckless conduct and unconscious negligence (Art.
-29). - 4.
+29 (1 and 2)).
+In terms of Croatian legal terminology provisions of Article 29 (1 and 2) cover both where the person suspected that the property was proceeds and where the person ought to have assumed that the property was proceeds.
+Article 265 para 6 of the Criminal Code incriminates the money laundering committed by negligence. - 4.
 One case example was provided to demonstrate the application of the provision of Article 265(5) of the Criminal Code.